dotnet/docs-aspire/docs/storage/azure-storage-tables-component.md

 ## Orchestration

-In your orchestrator project, register the Service Bus component and consume the service using the following methods:
+In your orchestrator project, register the Azure Table Storage component and consume the service using the following methods:

 ```csharp
 // Service registration